Five Seals: Tractates

 The Holy Book of the Great Invisible Spirit, Trimorphic Protennoia, Zostrianos, and Apocalypse of Adam also mention Micheus, Michar, and Mnesinous as three heavenly guardian spirits presiding over the rite of baptism performed in the wellspring of Living Water, while Yesseus Mazareus Yessedekeus (i.e., Jesus of Nazareth the Righteous [ho dikaios]) is equated with the Living Water.

-In contrast, Marsanes mentions Thirteen Seals rather Five Seals.
+In contrast, Marsanes mentions Thirteen Seals rather than Five Seals.

 Apocryphon of John

 At the end of the Apocryphon of John, the Five Seals are described as protecting against death.

 This quote has a parallel in Saying 19 of the Coptic Gospel of Thomas, attributed to Jesus.

 Trimorphic Protennoia

 In the Trimorphic Protennoia, the Five Seals are described in the following manner: